f4rh4d-4hmed/Download-Link-Generator-DLG/README.md

 > Error: 'url.lock' file not found.
 Than you haven't unzip the url.zip file yet.
 Just Unzip it and place where the executable and codes are located.
 # Developer
-If you are trying to understand the url.lock the file, it is just a .txt file just renamed as .lock so that normal users does not understand.)
+If you are trying to understand the url.lock the file, it is just a .txt file just renamed as .lock so that no conflict between files.

+# Star
+Put srat or not update for 100 years.